YGameCorp/ServerIntegration/PaymentNote.md

-# How to use Xlauncher Payment System Flexible
+# How To Use Xlauncher Payment System Flexible

 ## 1. What's the problem
 XCTCorp is one of the famous publisher in Vietnam.
 We already have published many games such as action game, role playing game, card battle ...
 We used to be facing in different payment scenarios when connect and publish these games.
 A payment scenarios means the action when user purchase the digital goods in game.